Tool Caller Tutorial¶

 MCP Server Integration¶

-ToolUniverse provides comprehensive MCP (Model Context Protocol) server capabilities through the SMCP (Scientific Model Context Protocol) implementation.
+ToolUniverse provides MCP (Model Context Protocol) server capabilities for AI agent integration.
 This allows AI agents to discover and execute tools through a standardized protocol.

 SMCP Server Overview¶

-Key Features: - Scientific Tool Integration: Native access to 350+ specialized tools - AI-Powered Tool Discovery: Multi-tiered intelligent search system - Full MCP Protocol Support: Complete implementation of MCP specification - High-Performance Architecture: Production-ready features
+Key Features: - Scientific Tool Integration: Access to 600+ specialized tools - AI-Powered Tool Discovery: Multi-tiered intelligent search system - Full MCP Protocol Support: Complete implementation of MCP specification - High-Performance Architecture: Production-ready features

 Server Setup¶